 Written by Kerri Hardy

-Kerri Hardy is an African-American writer that publishes on inclusion.
+Kerri Hardy is an African-American writer who publishes on inclusion.

 Shontay Lundy, the founder of black girl sunscreen, describes how she first embarked on her journey to becoming the CEO of a multimillion-dollar company.
 “I grew up in upstate New York.
 My first job as a teenager was having a paper route where I established a strong work ethic and learned to be responsible.
 I carried these traits through college, a master’s degree, and corporate America before becoming the entrepreneur that I am today.”
 While most business execs are hardworking and ambitious people, Shontay had something special.
 From her own personal experiences of living as a black woman in a world dominated by white beauty standards, the brilliant business idea of Black Girl Sunscreen was born.